Previous Intro’s N – Z

 Sdlg 134-17 (sdlg x sdlg) 7″ 34″ Dor ML instant rebloom 3 br 20 buds

 This cultivar is an outstanding garden performer.
-It is well-mannered, upright, forming a tight nosegay over dark green foliage which it maintains the entire season.
-It has excellent rust resistance which it also maintains the entire growing season.
-The scapes hold the flowers well above the foliage in a reasonably tight nosegay.
+It is well-mannered, upright, with blooms which a tight nosegay over dark green foliage which it maintains for the entire season.
+It has excellent rust-resistance which it also maintains throughout the entire growing season.
+The scapes hold the flowers well above the foliage.
 Some years it has instant rebloom.
+The flowers have outstanding sun resistance, blooming most of the time to a 7.5 inch diameter.
+It shows minimal fading, and then only in the hottest sunny weather conditions.

 It is very fertile both ways.
 Its color is unique among my red seedlings; no other seedling has shown these rich red tones.
 It has a moderate rate of increase and the performance is consistent from year to year. ($150.00 d.f.)